cyclops-ui/cyclops/web/blog/2024-02-08-OS-problematic/index.md

 Alternatively, focus on projects where you have domain expertise, as sharing that knowledge can be a valuable resource for the maintainers.

-Have you had any experience contributing to open-source?
-What was it like?
+Have you had any bad experiences contributing to open-source?